doc4d/docs/docs/ViewPro/method-list.md

 #### Description

-The `VP SET FORMULA` command <!-- REF #method.VP SET FORMULA.Summary -->assigns a specified formula or 4D method to a designated cell range<!-- END REF -->.
+The `VP SET FORMULA` command <!-- REF #_method_.VP SET FORMULA.Summary -->assigns a specified formula or 4D method to a designated cell range<!-- END REF -->.

 In *rangeObj*, pass a range of the cell(s) (created for example with VP Cell or VP Column) whose value you want to specify.
 If *rangeObj* includes multiple cells, the formula specified will be linked in each cell.